US, EU reach deal to settle Trump-era tariff dispute - ExBulletin

 US, EU reach deal to settle Trump-era tariff dispute

-ROME The United States and the European Union have reached an agreement to resolve their diplomatic dispute over Trump-era steel and aluminum tariffs, the White House said on Saturday, as President Joe Biden is in Rome to attend the Group of 20 summit.
+ROME (AP) The United States and the European Union have reached an agreement to settle their diplomatic dispute over Trump-era steel and aluminum tariffs, the White House said on Saturday, as President Joe Biden is in Rome to attend the Group of 20 summit.

 The Trump administration imposed taxes on EU steel and aluminum in 2018 on the grounds that foreign products made by US allies posed a threat to US national security.
 Europeans and other allies were outraged by Trump’s use of Section 232 to justify tariffs, leading many to impose counter-tariffs on motorcycles, bourbon, peanut butter and jeans made in the United States, among others.